-The Company did not achieve any milestones under the CStone agreement during the three months ended September 30, 2023 and 2022.
-During the nine months ended September 30, 2023 and 2022, cash considerations associated with the achieved regulatory milestones of \$9.0 million and \$4.0 million, respectively, were added to the estimated transaction price for the CStone agreement and recognized as revenue.
+The Company did not achieve any milestones under the CStone agreement during the three months ended March 31, 2024 and 2023.
 The Company reevaluates the transaction price at the end of each reporting period and as uncertain events are resolved or other changes in circumstances occur, and if necessary, the Company adjusts its estimate of the transaction price, and any addition to the transaction price would be recognized as revenue when it becomes probable that inclusion would not lead to a significant revenue reversal.